Speak FM

 Pabbo residents attend a YATA meeting on sanitation and service delivery in Amuru District.

-Communities in Pabbo Sub-county, Amuru District, have been urged to construct latrines in their homes to improve sanitation and reduce the spread of diseases like cholera.
+Communities in Pabbo Sub-county, Amuru District, have been urged to construct latrines in their homes to improve sanitation and curb the spread of diseases such as cholera.

-Walter Okello Atube, in-charge of Pabbo Health Centre III, made the appeal on Monday during a community meeting organized by Forum for Women in Democracy (FOWODE) under the EU-funded Youth Action for Transparency project.
+Walter Okello Atube, in charge of Pabbo Health Centre III, made the appeal on Monday during a community meeting organised by the Forum for Women in Democracy (FOWODE) under the EU-funded Youth Action for Transparency project.

-Walter Okello Atube, in-charge of Pabbo Health Centre III, speaks at a community meeting on sanitation at Pabbo Sub-county headquarters in Amuru District.
+Walter Okello Atube, in charge of Pabbo Health Centre III, speaks at a community meeting on sanitation at Pabbo Sub-county headquarters, Amuru District.

-Okello noted that due to poor latrine coverage, many residents rely on shared facilities at the health center and sub-county headquarters, increasing the risk of disease outbreaks.
+Okello noted that, due to poor latrine coverage, many residents rely on shared facilities at the health centre and sub-county headquarters, increasing the risk of disease outbreaks.
 He warned that open defecation continues to pose serious public health risks in the area.

-Community members take part in a YATA meeting on service delivery and public health at Pabbo Sub-county, Amuru District.
+Community members participate in a YATA meeting on service delivery and public health in Pabbo Sub-county, Amuru District.

-Paska Akello, the LCIII councilor for Kal Parish, echoed the call, urging communities to prioritize sanitation by building latrines, rubbish pits, and bathing shelters.
+Paska Akello, the LCIII councillor for Kal Parish, echoed the call, urging communities to prioritise sanitation by constructing latrines, rubbish pits, and bathing shelters.

-FOWODE’s program officer, Alfred Oneki, commended local leaders for actively involving the community in efforts to improve sanitation.
+FOWODE’s programme officer, Alfred Oneki, commended local leaders for actively involving the community in efforts to improve sanitation.

 Meanwhile, Amuru District continues to battle a cholera outbreak, particularly in Elegu Town.
 Attempts to reach the District Health Officer for comment were unsuccessful.